Banani-Rath/azure-devops-server-docs-pr/docs/server-new/admin/backup/tut-single-svr-install-config-tfs.md

 analysis services to work with the new server.

 Use this topic to:

-> [!div class="checklist"]
-> * Install Team Foundation Server and the Extensions for SharePoint Products
+* Install Team Foundation Server and the Extensions for SharePoint Products
-> * Configure SharePoint Foundation
+* Configure SharePoint Foundation
-> * Configure reporting and Analysis Services
+* Configure reporting and Analysis Services

 **Required permissions**: you must be a member of the following groups or have the following